 The industry’s growth is prevalent in the country, with around 1.4 million workers and US$29.1 billion-dollar revenue as of 2022, according to IBPAP.

 Aside from contact center services, the Philippines is a notable market for creative and professional services such as accounting, animation, and digital marketing.

 With the growing number of small businesses realizing the benefits of outsourcing their operations, the Philippines expects to cater to more clients and provide better services in the long run.

 Why outsource to the Philippines?

-The success of the outsourcing industry in the Philippines can be attributed to the many advantages the country offers to investors.
-Learn more about the factors that make the Philippines the best outsourcing destination:
+The success of the outsourcing industry in the Philippines can be attributed to the many advantages the country offers investors.
+Learn more about the factors why you should outsource to the Philippines.